ninhpd-sefr/ninhpd-react-portfolio/README.md

 Portfolio is a website built with ReactJS and Sanity, allowing you to create a personal portfolio page to introduce yourself, your projects, and your skills.
 The website is designed to be minimalistic and flexible to suit the needs of each user.

 Installation and Usage:
-To install, run the command npm install on your terminal to install the necessary dependencies.
-After completion, run npm start to start the project and access the localhost:3000 address on your browser to view the website.
+To install, run the command NPM INSTALL on your terminal to install the necessary dependencies.
+After completion, run NPM START to start the project and access the localhost:3000 address on your browser to view the website.

 Features:
 Create a personal portfolio page to introduce yourself.